Flu Resources

 • Facebook/LinkedIn

 • The flu can be extremely harmful, leading to severe illness, hospitalization, and sometimes even death.
 Symptoms often include a fever, cough, or sore throat.
 Those with compromised immunity (like cancer patients, adults over 65, and people with asthma) are especially vulnerable to severe flu illness.
-Help keep everyone in your community safe by getting a flu shot.
+Help keep everyone in your community safe by getting a flu vaccine.

 • Instagram

 • The flu can be extremely harmful, leading to severe illness, hospitalization, and sometimes even death.
 Symptoms often include a fever, cough, or sore throat.
 Those with compromised immunity (like cancer patients, adults over 65, and people with asthma) are especially vulnerable to severe flu illness.
-Help keep everyone in your community safe by getting a flu shot.
+Help keep everyone in your community safe by getting a flu vaccine.

 • Twitter

 • The #flu can lead to severe illness, hospitalization, and sometimes death.
 Symptoms often include a fever, cough, or sore throat.
 Those with compromised immunity are especially vulnerable to severe flu illness.
-Help keep everyone safe by getting a flu shot.
+Help keep everyone safe by getting a flu vaccine.

 Sample Message 5: Flu Resource Promotion